romashouckfamily/lab/lecture/day2_problemSolving.md

 - 20 minutes trying to solve it on your own
 - 20 minutes trying to solve it with a peer
 - 20 minutes asking a teacher for help

+## Checking in
+- What do you use Terminal, Sublime, and the web browser for?